aws-samples/failure-analysis-assistant/README_en.md

 ## Branches

 - [`main`](https://github.com/aws-samples/failure-analysis-assistant) - This branch.
 This version uses the Slack App.
 This was exhibited at the AWS Summit Japan 2024.
-- [`chatbot-customaction`](https://github.com/aws-samples/failure-analysis-assistant/tree/chatbot-customaction) - Instead of the Slack App, this is a version that implements an input form using a `Custom Action` of AWS Chatbot.
+- [`chatbot-customaction`](https://github.com/aws-samples/failure-analysis-assistant/tree/chatbot-customaction) - Instead of the Slack App, this is a version that implements an input form using a `Custom Action` of Amazon Q Developer in chat applications.
 If you don't have an environment where you can't use the Slack App, or if you don't want to manage the Slack App, use this.

 ## Background